 Are there any new characters?

-So far we've had one new (and very exciting) cast member confirmed: Aaron Paul, of Breaking Bad fame.
+So far we've had two new (and very exciting) cast members confirmed.
+The first is Aaron Paul, of Breaking Bad fame.
 We've got no idea who he's playing - human or host, goodie or baddie - but he'll be in there somewhere.

 What's the story?